eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

-Within the EUDI Wallet ecosystem, implementing device binding is mandatory for PIDs, since PIDs must be managed at Level of Assurance High, which is impossible without device binding.
+Within the EUDI Wallet ecosystem, implementing device binding is mandatory for PIDs, since PIDs must be managed at Level of Assurance High, which is impossible without device binding to a WSCA/WSCD.
 It is also mandatory for attestations complying with [ISO/IEC 18013-5], due to the fact that this is required in that standard.
 For [SD-JWT VC]-compliant attestations, implementing device binding is recommended but not mandatory.
 However, note that [OpenID4VP] enables the Relying Party to indicate if it wants to receive a proof of device binding for a requested attestations, via the ``require_cryptographic_holder_binding`` parameter in the request.
-It also stipulates that a Wallet Unit cannot return a non device-bound attestation in case the Relying Party requests such a proof.
+It also stipulates that a Wallet Unit cannot return a non-device-bound attestation in case the Relying Party requests such a proof.

 A PID Provider or an Attestation Provider can implement device binding by including